John Walker (programmer): Fourmilab

 He published on his personal domain, "Fourmi Lab", designed to be a play on Fermilab and Fourmi, French for “ant”, one of his early interests.
 On his Web site, Walker published about his personal projects, including a hardware random number generator called HotBits, along with software that he wrote and freely distributed, such as his Earth and Moon viewer.
 Another notable book was called The Hacker's Diet.

 The digital imprimatur

 Among other things, he is noted for a frequently cited article entitled The Digital Imprimatur: How big brother and big media can put the Internet genie back in the bottle, an article about Internet censorship written in 2003.
 It was published in the magazine Knowledge, Technology & Policy.
 In the article, Walker argues that there is increasing pressure limiting the ability for Internet users to voice their ideas, as well as predicting further Internet censorship.
 Walker said that the most likely candidate to usher what he calls "the digital imprimatur" is digital rights management, or DRM.

 Personal life and death

 Walker married Roxie Smail in 1973.
 They moved to Switzerland in 1991.
-He died of head injuries sustained after a fall on February 2, 2024, in Neuchâtel, Switzerland, at the age of 74.
+He died of head injuries sustained after a fall at home on February 2, 2024, in Neuchâtel, Switzerland, at the age of 74.
+He was survived by his wife Roxie.